erickhun/blog/content/posts/explaining-blockchains-to-developer.md

 *   **To make blockchain size smaller**:  [Mina Protocol](https://minaprotocol.com/tech) uses zk SNARK to make their blockchain really light (22kb).

 ### Conclusion

 Blockchain are giant databases that store a ledger with all transactions of its users.
 It  sometimes stores code that can be executed.
 The decentralization and consensus algorithm built into them make them _almost_ impossible to be compromised by “bad actors”.
 With today’s blockchains valuation ($1.39Trillion!)
-It feels like the world is somehow betting that blockchain could be tomorrow's new way to exchange money and share information.
+It feels like the world is somehow betting blockchains could be tomorrow's new way to exchange money and share information.
+Or is that valuation only [blowing smoke](https://crypto-anonymous-2021.medium.com/the-bit-short-inside-cryptos-doomsday-machine-f8dcf78a64d3) 🤔?

 <!-- Want to explore more?